 For example, the fact that you can collaborate in Google Drive documents with action items and suggestions becomes obvious when another user assigns you an action item.
 To help users discover that this collection of features is easily accessible at the document menu level, Google Drive uses this subtle, contextual tooltip.

 Learning a new product can mean getting involved with a whole new field of study.
-Using an SEO tool might teach you what backlinks are, or an analytics platform might educate you on bounce rate.
-To be mindful of your users' different levels of expertise, make help on complex, technical, or unique concepts easily available with a tooltip.
+For example, using an SEO tool might teach you what backlinks are, or an analytics platform might educate you on bounce rates.

-If more product managers and designers can apply these principles, we can have products that are easier to understand (more effective) and less annoying (more engaging) at the same time 😋
+If more product teams apply these tooltip best practices, UI/UX design principles, and simple rules, we can have products that are easier to understand (more effective) and less annoying (more engaging) at the same time 😋

-To start creating custom, on-brand tooltips for your product, get the Chameleon demo to learn how it can help you provide contextual in-app messages to your users.
+To start creating custom, on-brand tooltips for your product – without code – get the Chameleon demo to learn how it can help you provide contextual in-app messages to your users.